 They have all completed a comprehensive questionnaire about their ethical standards, from workers in the supply chain to the sustainable materials they use.
 This means you can be rest assured they are eco-friendly and shop purely based on style.

-Sustainable fashion brands for women in the UK: 11 ethical brands you can trust
+Women’s sustainable fashion brands UK: 17 ethical brands you can trust

 Gung Ho is a fun and flirty brand with depth.